Jump to navigation

 Click on the program names below to learn more.

 Child Health Plan Plus(CHP+) is public low-cost health insurance for certain children and pregnant women.
-It is for people who earn too much to qualify for Medicaid, but not enough to pay for private health insurance.
+It is for people who earn too much to qualify for Health First Colorado (Colorado's Medicaid Program), but not enough to pay for private health insurance.

 The Waiver for Children with Life Limiting Illness provides a home or community-based alternative to children with a life limiting illness.